What are Capitation Grants?

 Yes, parents and families should still contribute to their children’s education, not only by buying exercise books and uniforms, but also by contributing to the development of their schools themselves.

-Eligible schools will need to meet the six requirements below to receive grants:
+Eligible schools will need to meet the following six requirements to receive grants:

 - Submit a Pupil Admission Register (PARs) to South Sudan Schools’ Attendance and Monitoring System (SSSAMS)/ ‘Ana Fii Inni’ (‘I am here’).

 - Provide a daily update on the attendance of pupils using the South Sudan Schools’ Attendance Monitoring System (SSSAMS) / ‘Ana Fii Inni’.
 This is a countrywide SMS-based daily attendance-reporting programme for students and teachers.
 This system helps MoGEI confirm the correct number of pupils in a school, on which the Capitation Grant amount is based.
 All data is available online at www.sssams.org

 - Have a School Governing Body in place – usually a Parent-Teacher Association for primary schools, ideally with a School Management Committee drawn from its members, or a Board of Governors for secondary schools.
 GESS developed a School Governance Toolkit for school governing bodies, freely available for download here.

 - Make and submit a simple School Development Plan to lay out how the school will spend their money (a template has been provided to schools).